 Robert was a successful corporate photographer for twenty years, working in Australia, Asia and Canada.
 In addition, he’s been a heavy equipment operator, a welder and geological field assistant in both Canada and Australia.

 Robert keeps up to date through his consultant viticulturalist, attending field days, seminars and trade publications.
-Robert was also the hands-on winemaker at Cape Grace for the first 12 years, under the guidance of Mark Messenger but has since handed these reigns over to Dylan Arvidson.
+Robert was also the hands-on winemaker at Cape Grace for the first 12 years, under the guidance of Mark Messenger but handed the reins over to Dylan Arvidson in 2012.
 These days you will still find Robert in the vineyard or sharing his passion for wine with customers in the cellar door.

 Karen was an international sales and marketing executive for the hospitality industry.
-Today Karen looks after the sales and marketing of Cape Grace Wines and you will meet her at the cellar door sharing her love of the region and her extensive wine knowledge.
+Today Karen looks after the sales and marketing of Cape Grace Wines and you will normally find her at the cellar door sharing her love of the region and her extensive wine knowledge.